 It’s nothing more than emotional language that speaks to our preconceived notions about what is important to us, but ultimately is meaningless in the oxymoronic context that it exists.

 Wow, I feel better for getting all of that off my chest.

-But if you want to venture into the wonderful world of custom, DIY whole foods for pets, my recipes packs will teach you everything you need to know and before you know it you’ll be feeding your dog or cat the way they deserve to eat.
+But if you want to venture into the wonderful world of custom, DIY whole foods for pets, my Essential Blends take the stress out of homemade food, so your dog or cat can eat the way they deserve to.

 *I am primarily talking about kibble and other “conventional” pet foods that have undergone extreme processing and heat treating, which is basically anything that sits on the shelf and not in the fridge (with a few air/freeze dried exceptions).
 There have been some great additions to the market in the form of fresh, whole foods for pets in recent years and I think that’s fucking ace and I’m proud to have been involved with some of them.
 It’s also probably the reason behind all of this “pet food 2.0” business.

 John A. Lowe, Julian Wiseman, D. J. A. Cole, Zinc Source Influences Zinc Retention in Hair and Hair Growth in the Dog, The Journal of NutritionVolume 124, Issue 12, December 1994, Pages 2575S–2576S